 - For Non-experiential or non-clinical courses on availability basis.
 Non-Admitted students are not allowed to take courses without the prior approval of the CMHC Program Chair and the course instructor.
 It is up to each instructor to determine space availability in courses to part-time non-cohort students.
-CMHC courses are not open to all students. - For Experiential or Clinical courses (COUN 571/502, 504, 574/506, 510) - o Student must obtain CMHC faculty approval after review of transcript, and letter of recommendation forms from previous faculty and/or supervisors. - o Any extra fees for these classes must be paid in addition to tuition. - Student/faculty ratio is particularly important for CMHC group supervision and should not exceed 12-students/1-faculty member for internship (with 6-1 max ratio for practicum).
+CMHC courses are not open to all students. - For Experiential or Clinical courses (COUN 571/502, 504, 574/506, 510) - O The student must obtain CMHC faculty approval after review of transcript, and letter of recommendation forms from previous faculty and/or supervisors. - O Any extra fees for these classes must be paid in addition to tuition. - O Student/faculty ratio is particularly important for CMHC group supervision and should not exceed 12 students:1 faculty member for internship and 6 students:1 faculty member for practicum.